About Us

 So, hi.
 This is us.

-A small blog, a few opinions, and a lot of feelings about throw pillows.
-Here’s a little bit about who we are and why we’re doing this in the first place.
+Just a little blog, a few opinions, and many feelings about throw pillows.
+Here’s a tiny bit about who we are and what we’re doing in the first place.

 The Whole Story